 Gimmicks and Quick Fixes

 Be mindful of any article that offers X number of easy steps to lose weight/increase performance/etc. There is no trick or shortcut when it comes to fitness, health, and performance.
 An example of a website with valuable information on weight loss (for example) is one that starts by explaining how fat is stored in the body, the factors that contribute to weight gain, and how you can take manageable steps to change your habits and improve your ability to lose weight.
-In extreme cases, a complete overhaul of lifestyle and nutrition may be required to lose weight, but in general a good weight loss program will fit into your current lifestyle and encourage you to make small manageable changes in your diet and habits.
+In extreme cases a complete overhaul of lifestyle and nutrition may be required to lose weight, but in general a good weight loss program will fit into your current lifestyle and encourage you to make small manageable changes in your diet and habits.
 It doesn’t require you to buy special meal plans, drink mixes, or other proprietary supplements.
 You can lose weight perfectly fine with what you get at the grocery store.

-The backbone any good claim is supporting evidence.
+The backbone of any good claim is supporting evidence.
 Anyone who has the misfortune of writing a research paper knows that without proper citations and sourcing, you will not receive a passing grade and your paper will probably convince no one of your conclusion no matter how well argued it may be.
 This doesn’t mean that in the world of online information every claim and piece of information needs to be sourced in order to be valid.
 Plenty of bad resources will cite information.
 The trick is to know whether an article uses sources honestly and accurately.
 You can read the abstract of many scientific studies and they will say things like, “the results showed that an increase in x resulted in y.”
 But this doesn’t always get to the core of the results of the study.
 We often see headlines like, “Study shows that Bananas can prevent certain types of cancer.”
 What the article often fails to mention is that the study was done on mice and there was only a correlation between banana consumption and cancer rather than bananas actually preventing cancer.

 When it comes to fitness related studies, we have to be mindful of the statistical significance of results.
 Think about cycling performance.
 Some people are better at sprinting, some better at time trialing, some at the kilo.
 When a study is done that shows that sweet spot training, for example, can increase aerobic capacity by up to 5% in an 8 week period, we need to be mindful of what the actual results were.
 If there were 10 people in the study and 5 of them showed a 10% increase in aerobic capacity while the other 5 showed no change, the statistics show an average of 5% increase for all participants.
 In reality, the results showed that this type of training has a great effect on some people and no effect on others.
-This is only an example of course.
+This is a fictional example of course.

 There is no way of knowing what the results of a study actually say without reading the study in its entirety.
 This is often unrealistic for the average person due to the fact that there may be barriers to access to the journal the study is published in and also because of the extensive use of technical jargon.
 We must rely on how websites that use these studies as sources present the results.
 Do they simply state the results without context or further analysis of the actual data?
 Did it summarize the testing protocol or list the inherent limitations of the study?
 Sometimes it’s also unrealistic to expect every passing mention of a study to list these things and it doesn’t necessarily invalidate the resource if it doesn’t.
 The important thing to take away is that we should never take the mention of results in scientific studies as concrete facts if we aren’t privy to the context and protocol of the study.
 But neither should we disregard them.
 Science is a fluid and ever changing process.
 We learn new things and we adapt our knowledge.
 Science can only give us our best understanding of the universe to-date.
 Something that was valid 30 years ago might not be valid today.